awsaavedra/awsaavedra.github.io/content/documentation.md

 5. The Scout Mindset: Why Some People See Things Clearly and Others Don't by Julia Galef
 6. Foresight.org, an institute dedicated to studying the future of technology
 7. https://www.saffo.com/
+8. Metaculus.com
+9. Look around for prediction markets

 ## 4. Productivity
-Search through tag: https://awsaavedra.com/tags/productivity/
+Search through tag: https://awsaavedra.com/tags/productivity/ Productivity is doing the most important thing first and keeping on it without distraction.
+Then, you get the next most important thing.
 1. Cal Newport:
     a.
 So Good They Can't Ignore You
     b.
 Digital Minimalism
     c.
 A World Without Email
     d.
 How to Become a Straight A Student
 2. Indistractable: How to Control Your Attention and Choose Your Life by Nir Eyal
 3. HELL YEAH OR NO by Derek Sivers
 4. [https://www.dwarkeshpatel.com/p/annus-mirabilis?s=r](https://www.dwarkeshpatel.com/p/annus-mirabilis?s=r%20the%20Miracle%20Year)